Kids can start developing good reading habits at home even before they learn to read. Here are eight simple tips to help raise a reader.

 7. Re-read favorite books.

 You might get tired of reading the same story over and over again, but your child may love it.
 Kids like to spot things they missed the first time in the story or in the pictures.
-Re-reading also gives them a chance to connect the words they see on the page with the words they hear.
+Re-reading also gives them a chance to connect the words on the page with the words they hear.
 Eventually, your child might even start reading the book to you.

 8. Learn more about how kids read.

-You may not be a teacher, but you are your child’s first teacher.
+You may not be a teacher, but you are still your child’s first teacher.
 Knowing a little bit about what reading skills to expect at different ages can help you support your child’s reading.

 Get more tips on how to help your child with reading at home.